contentful/widget-sdk/docs/analytic_events/editor_load.md

  - Introduced action `"entry_loaded"`
  - Added `slides_controller_uuid` to identify which slides were visible in the same browser/tab around the same time.
  - `slide_level` will now always be set, also for the `"init"` event.
+ - `init` action events now always have a `load_ms` set to `0`.
+This was not previously set for these events while the field was required by the schema, meaning all the `init` events were lost.